louisdecharson/Grapher.js/README.md

 #### options

 Gets and sets the option for `Grapher` object.
+Note that setter is called only by `typing myGraph.options = {something};` Typing myGraph.options.data = something; do work but setter is not called and data is not parsed again, etc.

 ##### Parameters